KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization.md

 # Localization

-This article describes the KeyboardKit localization model and how to use it.
+This article describes the KeyboardKit localization engine.

 In KeyboardKit, the ``KeyboardLocale`` enum defines keyboard-specific locales.
 Each keyboard locale has localized content and assets and specifies a native `Locale` that provides locale-specific information.